Skip to content

 Enclave won't start

-Common causes: insufficient memory/CPU allocation, or the EIF failed to download from S3.
+Common causes include insufficient memory or CPU allocation, or the EIF failing to download from S3.

 Application is unreachable

-If the proxy is running but the app isn't responding, use nitro-cli console (with debug mode) to check if your application started correctly inside the enclave.
+If the proxy is running but the app isn't responding, use sudo nitro-cli console with debug mode to check whether your application started correctly inside the enclave.

 Attestation fails after debugging